 - use a variety of learning styles and strategies that are differentiated for varying needs by task, resources, outcomes and/or method.

 - help close the gap between different abilities

-- use stimulating resources, including ICT and e-learning, which are differentiated as appropriate to the pupils
+- use stimulating resources, including ICT and e-learning, which are differentiated as appropriate to the students

 - use effective questioning

-- use a variety of AfL techniques, including times for reflection and green penning, to direct and challenge pupils, and assess progress
+- use a variety of AfL techniques, including times for reflection and green penning, to direct and challenge students, and assess progress

 - teach literacy and numeracy skills within the subject context